From dead presidents to cowboy boot warehouses, Nashville has one of the most interesting downtowns I’ve encountered so far. Let’s do this.

 Elvis stands guard outside more than one Broadway shop.

 The lazy and well-to-do can relax in a horse carriage.
+Seems like a good option for those seeking the romantic side of Nashville.

 If you find yourself in Nashville, you’ll probably want to spend an evening partying on Broadway.
 It’s one of those things you just have to do, even though the locals tend to stay far away from Broadway.